Viking River Cruise from Lyon to Avignon, France – The Land of Fine Wine and Cuisine

 Romance, beauty, and passion are words that come to mind when I think of France.
 Anyone who’s been to the country comes away with a special spot in their heart for the places they visited: such as walking the streets of the City of Lights at night in Paris; seeing the spectacular jagged cliffs along the coastline of the Côte d’Azur; driving past the fields of lavender in Provence; watching the fast moving dramatic skies with their white billowy clouds against the backdrop of brilliant deep blue over the shores of Normandy; or seeing Monet’s paintings come to life in the gardens and at the home of the famous painter in Giverny.

 This recent trip, with Viking River Cruises, took us on a journey from the gastronomic capital of Lyon and its well-preserved medieval old town with fabled alleyways known as traboules through the historic region of the French countryside along the Rhône.
-Bursting with spectacular history, art, architecture, breathtaking scenery, not to mention fabulous food and wine, our final destination on the itinerary was Avignon.
+Bursting with notable history, art, and architecture, along with breathtaking scenery, not to mention fabulous food and wine, our final destination on the itinerary was Avignon.
 A place we had visited before, we were excited to return to this beautiful walled city in Provence and once again walk the impressive rooms and hallways through the majestic Pope’s Palace, the largest Gothic structure of its time (dating back to the 14th century) in what is known as the “City of Popes.”

 Viking River Cruises